 I’ve held many positions within organizations – manager, customer service front-line, running an owner’s million dollar business, project manager, contractor, and employee left to my own devices.
 Every once in a while this quote from Werner Erhard comes into my consciousness:

 I could always tell when an organization was in good shape.
 I could tell because the manager of the organization would always be talking about how great the people in the organization were.
 If the manager was talking about anything other than how great people in the organization were, I knew that the organization was in bad shape.

-I love this perspective from Werner.
-It makes total sense to me.
-I’ve worked in many organizations, some really big corporations like GE and HP, some medium sized organizations like New England Power, and Sainsbury’s, and some smaller companies working for the owner.
+I love his perspective because it’s the truth.
+It makes total sense.
+I’ve worked for many organizations, some really big corporations like GE and HP, some medium sized organizations like New England Power, and Sainsbury’s, and some smaller companies working for the owner.
 I’ve even worked for Landmark – which was Werner Erhard and Associates back in the day.

 Lots of incredible experiences, none of which I would change.
 I know the difference between being valued as an employee and being seen as just another body.
 One thing I don’t like is being treated as a number.
 I give 100% at my jobs and when working for someone else, as in contributing to making their business a success – I want to be recognized in that success – a “Thank You” goes a long way.

 I don’t know too many people who love what they do – and if you’re one of them – bless you.
 I’ve had jobs I loved and thrived in.
 This is the ultimate.
 Most people today are working to live – it’s been like this for years now.
 Companies are cutting back and closing down.
 Billions of profit isn’t enough?
 It’s become an excuse to cut numbers of employees and their benefits.
 “Sorry – we can no longer afford you.”

 The company removes free tea and coffee.
 (Like that’s going to help)